Finance and Accounting MSc

 All modules are assessed by a combination of coursework and final examinations.
 Students who successfully complete the taught part of the course can proceed to the dissertation stage.
 Students are expected to work on their dissertation in the summer and to submit the final draft in mid-September.

-The Department of Economics and Finance is proud to be celebrating 20 years of taught postgraduate education in Finance this year.
-The MSc in Business Finance started in October 1991: former students from this course are now themselves teaching in the Australian Business School, EdHec Business School, Nice, Glasgow University and Oslo Business School.
-Other MSc students hold senior positions in financial institutions and some students from the Business Finance degrees are at the Bank of Cyprus, HSBC in Istanbul, Standard Life in the UK and TD Bank Financial Group in Canada.
+The Department of Economics and Finance is proud to be celebrating 20 years of taught postgraduate education in Finance.
+Former students from our MSc programmes are now themselves teaching in the Australian Business School, EdHec Business School, Nice, Glasgow University and Oslo Business School.
+Other MSc students hold senior positions in financial institutions including the Bank of Cyprus, HSBC in Istanbul, Standard Life in the UK and TD Bank Financial Group in Canada.

 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.